-The building/district will provide birthday treats once per month to celebrate all corresponding birthdays.
-Each birthday student will receive a snack (with allergen alternatives available) and a birthday card.
+The building/district will provide birthday prizes to celebrate birthdays.
+Each birthday student will receive a prize and a birthday card.
 Additional food/snack items, homemade or store bought, are not permitted by parents.
 The school does have the ability to refuse treats or items if specifications are not met.